 - Happy Heroes takes place in outer space, usually on the futuristic Planet Xing which is inhabited by Human Aliens, Ridiculously Human Robots, anthropomorphic cows, and nonanthropomorphic dinosaurs.
 It's primarily science fiction with lots of comedy, but in one season those two elements are brought along to a medieval fantasy world, complete with a wizard as an Arc Villain.

 - The Harry Potter series.
 The tale of the three brothers, with Death itself acting as a character, takes it a little further into surreal, and is implied to be mythical even in the context of the series.

 - Haruhi Suzumiya: Haruhi's powers are borderline surreal, but it's at least based on Haruhi's mood so it's not completely rule-less; Nagato, Asahina's and Koizumi's are Fantastic; and Kyon is Mundane.

-- Marvel and The DCU.
+- The Marvel Universe and The DCU.
 In fact, most superhero comics (and other superhero fiction, such as TV and films) where the hero and villain are explicitly powered.

 - Roommates It's weird enough to be Surreal but has a defined rule-set (meaning it runs on story, trope and belief) to bind it all together.

-- Surreal: The world has (almost) no rules or internal logic whatsoever.
+The world has (almost) no rules or internal logic whatsoever.
 Anything can (and frequently does) happen, often with little or no explanation.
 Expect things to run on nonsensoleum.
-Anything set on afterlife falls to this category.
+A Gag Series will usually fall into this.